Jitsi Meet Handbook

 • delete /etc/nginx/modules-enabled/60-jitsi-meet.conf

-• Then go to /etc/nginx/site-available/your-conf and change your virtual host to listen on 443 instead of 4444.
+• Then go to /etc/nginx/sites-available/your-conf and change your virtual host to listen on 443 instead of 4444.

 1. Edit turnserver config